awsdocs/aws-java-developer-guide/doc_source/creating-clients.rst

 Client Lifecycle
 ================
-Service clients in the SDK are thread safe and it's recommended to treat them as long lived objects for the best performance.
+Service clients in the SDK are thread safe and it's recommended to treat them as long lived objects for performance reasons.
-Each client has it's own connection pool resource that's shutdown when the client is garbage collected.
+Each client has it's own connection pool resource that is shutdown when the client is garbage collected.
 To explicitly shutdown a client you can call the `shutdown` method.
 After calling shutdown, all client resources will be released and the client will be unusable.